 - In writing by post to the former tenant or legal representative, at the last forwarding address known to FACS, or

 - In writing by email to an email address provided by the former tenant, or

 - Orally in person or by telephone.

 If the goods are not collected within 14 days, FACS can arrange for disposal of the goods by selling them or in any other lawful manner.

-Any proceeds of sale, less occupation fees and reasonable costs of sale, can be provided to the former tenant.
+Any proceeds of sale, less occupation fees and reasonable costs of sale, are to be provided to the former tenant.
+Where the former tenant ended their tenancy in circumstances of domestic and family violence (where they were not the perpetrator) then all proceeds of sale are to be provided to the former tenant.